Page contents

 What are home adaptations?

-If you live in Scotland and you’re finding it difficult to manage day-to-day tasks within your home, whether due to a disability or just getting older, paying for home adaptations could be a great option for you.
+f you live in Scotland and find it hard to manage daily tasks at home, whether due to a disability or getting older, paying for home adaptations could be a great option.

-Ranging from minor changes, such as installing handrails or a seat in your shower, through to structural changes including fitting a bathroom downstairs or lowering your kitchen worktops, home adaptations can make life easier for you and enable you to continue living safely and independently in your own home.
+Ranging from minor changes, such as installing handrails through to structural changes like fitting a bathroom downstairs, home adaptations can help you to continue living safely and independently in your own home.

 Minor home adaptations in Scotland

-If you live in Scotland and are older and/or living with a disability, your local council will usually cover any minor home adaptations up to £1500 (per adaptation).
+If you are older and/or living with a disability, your local council in Scotland will usually cover any minor home adaptations up to £1500 (per adaptation).
 This won’t be means tested and should apply to anyone, regardless of their personal circumstances.

 Major home adaptations in Scotland